 Victorian Building Surveyors are empowered by the legislation to check buildings and building works and to ensure buildings are safe, accessible and energy-efficient.
 We are empowered to:

 Assess and approve applications for building permits (if appropriate).

 Inspect buildings and building works.

-Assess and approve applications for occupancy permits (if appropriate).
+Assess and approve applications for occupancy permits or issue certificates of final inspection (if appropriate).

-We can also enforce requirements of the building legislations by:
+We can also enforce the requirements of the building legislation by:

 Giving building notices; and

 A building permit is a legal document that is issued by a building surveyor for proposed building works to allow a construction process to commence.
 The intention of a building permit process is to ensure that building works comply with the Building Act 1993, Building Regulations 2018, National Construction Code 2019 (NCC) and relevant Australian Standards.

 For more information about building permits for building works, please contact us or click here.